 Healthcare is a sector that could see significant change with the future of the Affordable Healthcare Act at the centre of both candidates' plans for reform.
 While Trump is promising to replace 'Obamacare' with something cheaper, Clinton is looking to build on it and create a national healthcare system, an initiative which could boost AIG if accompanied by greater demand for health insurance.
 A Clinton victory would likely put pricing pressure on the pharmaceutical industry and therefore drug company holdings like Merck, Israeli Teva and Swiss-based Roche could benefit from a Trump victory.

 As with any predictions, it is important to sound a note of caution: forecasting the winners and losers under a new administration is not only difficult but may ultimately be futile.
 For example, gun-making and healthcare stocks have flourished under Obama while clean-energy companies are down 50%, contrary to what might have been expected when he took office.

-Longer-term it is unlikely that either outcome will leave a significant imprint on the world's largest stock market, as Weintraub explains: "History shows that changing presidents has little effect on US equities.
-In reality, it is the Congress rather than the President that decides legislation and whoever wins will need to water-down their more radical plans if they are to have any chance of being enacted."
+Longer term it is unlikely that either outcome will leave a significant imprint on the world's largest stock market, as Weintraub explains: "History shows that changing presidents has little effect on US equities.
+In reality, it is the Congress rather than the President that decides legislation and whoever wins will need to water down their more radical plans if they are to have any chance of them being enacted."

 While the impact of an election result on companies can be unpredictable, it is not something we can ignore and we will continue to monitor our portfolios closely throughout the US election political process.
 We are confident that our selection of high quality companies, which are capable of generating sustainable earnings over different economic and political cycles, is ultimately the best way of maximising long-term value for our portfolios and clients.